-The Board prepared and considered a board skills matrix in 2017 and reviewed and updated the matrix in 2018.
+The Board prepared and considered a board skills matrix in 2017 and reviewed and updated the matrix in 2018 and 2019.
 The board skills matrix looks at the current skills and diversity of the Board and its needs going forward.
 The Board considers that there is currently an appropriate mix of skills, diversity and experience on the Board, taking into account the size of Oliver's and the nature of Oliver's operations.
-At this stage there have been no gaps identified.
+Following the turmoil at Board level during the 2019 financial year (February/March 2019) the current Board is one non-executive director short.
+This has been recognized by the Board, which has spent the past few months identifying and interviewing to fill this vacancy.
+As at 30 September 2019, there are a number of possible candidates but no such appointment has yet been made.